-Phasing of screening Main tasks Subtasks Responsible parties Dhees 4 - Environmental Filling of sorting forms and checklist Research department in charge of conducting technical, environmental and social studies, as well as tender dossiers (TD) of works Beneficiaries Technical Services Phase 1 : Environmental and Social components selection Sorting of components Proposals for mitigation measures Research department responsible for conducting technical studies, environmental and social, as well as TD of works Proposal of the public consultation type to realize Research department responsible for conducting technical studies, environmental and social, as well as TD of works Implementation of the public consultation Project Management Unit Verification of the information contained in the Forms - Technical Services (Environment, Agriculture, Review of proposed mitigation measures Livestock, Rural Engineering, Water Resources, Phase 2 : Analysis of Validation of sorting and Categorical classification of sub-components Health, etc.); screening results classification of sub- components.
-Approval of the overall results.
+Phasing of screening Main tasks Subtasks Responsible parties Phone 4 .
+Environmental Filling of sorting forms and checklist Research department in charge of conducting technical, environmental and social studies, as well as tender dossiers (TD) of works Beneficiaries Technical Services Phase 1 : Environmental and Social components selection Proposals for mitigation measures Research department responsible for conducting technical studies, environmental and social, as well as TD of works Proposal of the public consultation type to realize Research department responsible for conducting technical studies, environmental and social, as well as TD of works Implementation of the public consultation Project Management Unit Verification of the information contained in the Forms - Technical Services (Environment, Agriculture, Review of proposed mitigation measures Livestock, Rural Engineering, Water Resources, Phase 2 : Analysis of Validation of sorting and classification of subcomponents.
+Categorical classification of sub-components Health, etc.); screening results Approval of the overall results.
 Indeed, the results of the classification of sub-projects will be transmitted to BEEEI for verification and approval of the project classification.
-Elaboration of Terms of Reference Management Unit of BEEEI / Project Phase 3 : Environmental assessments if Realization of an ESIA Realization of the ESIA Research department responsible for conducting technical studies, environmental and social, as well as TD of works necessary Approval of the ESIA (NOC), the ESIA reports will be submitted for consideration and approval of the national institutions in charge of ESIA.
-BEEEI Phase 4 : Public Consultation and Information Management Unit of Project consultation and Dissemination.
-The provisions Publication dans les médias et autres canaux appropriés BOAD in collaboration with the Ministry of dissemination of national legislation regarding Agriculture EIA feature that information and public participation should Ministry of Agriculture BEEEI be ensured for the implementation of the ESIA, in collaboration with the competent bodies of the
+Elaboration of Terms of Reference Management Unit of BEEEI / Project Phase 3 : Environmental assessments if necessary Realization of an ESIA Realization of the ESIA Research department responsible for conducting technical studies, environmental and social, as well as TD of works Approval of the ESIA (NOC), the ESIA reports will be submitted for consideration and approval of the national institutions in charge of ESIA.
+Phase 4 : Public Consultation and Information Management Unit of Project consultation and Publication dans les médias et autres canaux appropriés BOAD in collaboration with the Ministry of dissemination of national legislation regarding Agriculture EIA feature that information The provision to the public of documents for consultation Ministry of Agriculture and public participation should BEEEI be ensured for the implementation of the ESIA, in collaboration with the competent bodies of the